Skip to main content

 4) Ensure CHs are not subjected to undue influence in performing their duties and responsibilities.

 5) Ensure separation of duties.
-Ensure the roles and responsibilities of the individuals within the GPC program are not in conflict.
 Individuals designated as A/OPCs will not be simultaneously designated as BOs or CHs.
 Individuals designated as BOs will not be a CH on the same managing account.

 6) Manage span of control appropriately.
 Primary and alternate A/OPCs will not be responsible for more than 250 GPC accounts.
-Additional A/OPCs must be appointed whenever the combined number of CH and managing accounts exceed the 250:1 ratio.
+An additional A/OPC must be appointed whenever the combined number of CH and managing accounts exceed the 250:1 ratio.
 The number of CH accounts assigned to a primary BO will not be more than seven (7:1).
 Additional BOs must be assigned by the organization whenever the number of CH accounts exceed the 7:1 ratio.

 7) Ensure that A/OPCs have the necessary resources to accomplish program oversight.